-The following are activities that you will complete using the PartnerCHESS-C smartphone application.
+The following are activities that you will complete using the smartphone application system.
+These activities are the same whether you are assigned to the ACHESS-C or PartnerCHESS-C Group.

 1. Self-directed, interactive modules that teach basic recovery support skills such as refusing drugs and managing thoughts about drug use.
 Additional modules teach skills to improve psychosocial functioning (family/social relations, managing negative moods, etc).